Panagiotis Doxaras: History

-Panayiotis was born in a small village named Koutifari close to Kalamata in the Peloponnese region.
+Panayiotis was born in a small village named Koutifari, close to Kalamata in the Peloponnese region.
 His father's name was Nicholas.
-Panayiotis family moved to Zakynthos when he was a young age.
-His parents signed an agreement with famous painter Leos Moskos to teach him painting.
+The Panayiotis family moved to Zakynthos when he was at a young age.
+His parents signed an agreement with the famous painter Leos Moskos to teach him painting.
 He traveled with the artist to Venice.
-Panayiotis married into the Bon family she was catholic.
-They had eight children.
-He had six daughters and two sons.
+Panayiotis married into the Bon family who were Catholic.
+They had six daughters and two sons.
 His two sons Nicholas and Demetrios became famous painters.

-By age thirty, he was a soldier.
-He fought for the Venetian Empire.
-He fought in the Peloponnese region for five years against the Ottoman Empire.
+By age 30, he was a soldier.
+He fought for the Venetian Empire in the Peloponnese region for five years against the Ottoman Empire.
 In 1699, he traveled to Venice and studied Italian painting for five years.
-He started to become a theoretical painter.
-He became interested in the science of painting.
+He started to become a theoretical painter, becoming interested in the science of painting.
 He settled in Kalamata with his family until 1715.
 When the area was invaded he fled with his family to Lefkada and in 1720 he traveled back to Venice.